blaster151/fp-3/LAWS.md

 - `relative/relative-algebras.ts` provides
   `RelativeKleisliPresentation`/`RelativeEilenbergMoorePresentation` together
-  with `analyzeRelativeKleisliUniversalProperty` and
-  `analyzeRelativeEilenbergMooreUniversalProperty`.
-These analyzers ensure the opalgebra/algebra actions reuse the designated root/carrier boundaries, matching the framing prerequisites of Theorem 6.39 and Theorem 6.49.
+  with `analyzeRelativeKleisliUniversalProperty` and the enriched `analyzeRelativeEilenbergMooreUniversalProperty`.
+These analyzers ensure the opalgebra/algebra actions reuse the designated root/carrier boundaries while recording the comparison functor, partial right adjoint, and graded factorisations predicted by Theorem 6.39 and Theorem 6.49.
+- `relativeMonad.algebra.partialRightAdjointFunctor` packages the witnesses
+  from Corollaries 6.40–6.41 and Proposition 6.42.
+The oracle `RelativeAlgebraOracles.partialRightAdjointFunctor` threads the Lemma 6.38
+  section report, invokes the fully faithful diagnostics for the comparison tight cell, and confirms that the supplied j-objects remain fixed under the partial right adjoint.
+- `relativeMonad.opalgebra.resolution` wires Lemma 6.47 into code: the oracle
+  lifts a relative opalgebra into the Lemma 6.35 resolution, reuses the carrier and action witnesses, and reports the κ\_t triangle identities alongside the nested relative-monad diagnostics.
+- `relativeMonad.opalgebra.partialLeftAdjointSection` exposes Theorem 6.49’s
+  section \(RAdj\_j(j) \to RMnd\_j\).
+The analyzer reuses the opalgebra resolution, checks that the induced monad matches the Lemma 6.47 comparison, and confirms the recorded transpose is the identity on \(j\)-objects.
 - `relativeMonad.kleisli.universalOpalgebra` and
   `relativeMonad.eilenbergMoore.universalAlgebra` catalogue the executable structural invariants exposed by `RelativeAlgebraOracles`.
 The registry entry